BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 ### Initial Database Setup

-While developling the front-end of my application, I also began developing my database, as this was a very important part of the project and I wanted to get a better understanding on how the databases would work with Power BI.
-During my research, I came across temporal tables, which allow for versioning within the database.
-I decided to implement temporal tables early on to test their functionality with Power BI.
+While developing the front-end of my application, I also began working on the database, as it was a big part of the project.
+During my research, I discovered temporal tables, which allow for versioning within the database—a feature HighTechXL lacked due to their reliance on Excel.
+I believed that implementing versioning in the database would enable interesting visualizations in Power BI, for example visualizing the growth of a venture.
+Therefore, I decided to implement temporal tables early on to test their functionality with Power BI.

 To test the database setup, I collaborated with another intern, Andrea, who was working on portfolio management and Power BI.
 I asked Andrea to create a simple report using my database and compare it with one generated from the Excel master file.
 The results showed that, for Andrea, the database was as easy to use as the Excel master file.